aasiqueahmed-dev/aasiqueahmed-dev/README.md

-# Hi there! 👋 I'm Aasique Ahmed
+# Hi there! 👋 I'm Aashique Ahmed

 A passionate **Front-End Developer** with 3+ years of experience in building modern, user-friendly, and scalable web applications using Angular, React, and many powerful UI technologies.